maneesh29s/digital-garden-notes/Security/CRC.md

 Using CRC algorithms, we can generate "check value", which are used to verify the integrity of the data.

 Typically used during transport of data via network.
+The [network packet](https://en.wikipedia.org/wiki/Network_packet) contains CRCs to detect error during transmission.

 ## Working